smitens/smitens/README.md

 # Hi there, I'm Zane! 👋

 Welcome to my GitHub profile!
-I'm a passionate PHP developer with a knack for creating innovative solutions and improving everyday tech.
-I have a diverse background in marketing and process automation, which brings a unique perspective to my development work.
+I’m a dedicated PHP developer with a focus on finding practical solutions and enhancing everyday technology.
+My background in marketing and process automation gives me a diverse perspective on development challenges.

 ## 🛠️ Skills and Technologies